raphy890/AirBnb/api-documentation-airbnb/API-docs-AirBnB.md

     }
     ```

-### Get all Bookings for a Spot based on the Spot's id
+### Get all Bookings for a Spot based on the Spot's id - COMPLETE

 Return all the bookings for a spot specified by id.